defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

 problem](https://windowsontheory.org/2013/10/07/structure-vs-combinatorics-in-computational-complexity/)
 than breaking symmetric encryption.
-The problems that arise from public key encryption are more structured, for example RSA is based on factoring integers and so a lot of number theory tricks can be used to speed it up.
+The problems that arise from public key encryption are more structured, for example RSA is based on factoring integers and so a lot of number theory tricks can be used to break it faster.

 So, to build a secure channel in the public setup scenario, conventional cryptography needs to assume: